ConfederacyOfGaia/Gaia/dms-guide.md

 These visits are also used to check for compliance.
 The tax collectors look for objects of platinum, gold, or silver, as well as armor and weapons, and confiscate them if they are present.
 If the amount is sufficiently high, the owner/head of household might be punished with labor.

+### Buyers of platinum, gold, and silver

+The Aurelian Empire has stations that will buy platinum, gold, and silver items, at a value of approximately 1 gilder per 1 gp of value.
+They do not ask questions when buying these items.
+They will count out the value in gilders, and then immediately remind the seller that 10% of that needs to go to the Great Golden Dragon, and immediately take 10% from the clamps presented.

 \page

 ## Monsters

 The leaking arcane energy that causes sorcerers and magical crystals also wreaks havoc on the natural world.
 Several types of creatures exist only because they were animated or mutated by magic.

+Need to find or create a replacement race for goblins as a common low-level monster.
+I was thinking about using grung, but they're amphibious, so they only make sense around water or in jungles.
+I can reskin the goblin stat block with new lore.
+Ideally, there would be multiple versions of them, like goblins and hobgoblins, or bokoblins and moblins.

 ### Dragons and Drakes